ARZZEZZAN/s21_decimal/README.md

 - *If the numbers are too small (0 < |x| < 1e-28), return an error and value equal to 0, value_type = 0*
 - *If the numbers are too large (|x| > 79,228,162,514,264,337,593,543,950,335) or are equal to infinity, return an error and value_type of infinity with the corresponding sign*
 - *When processing a number with the float type, convert all the digits contained in it*

+*Note on the conversion from decimal type to int:*
+- *If there is a fractional part in a decimal number, it should be discarded (for example, 0.9 is converted to 0)*

 ### Another functions